Minotaur-OPSEC/OSINTMachineGuide/INTRODUCTION.md

 <h1> Building a Robust (OSINT) Framework for Investigations Against Powerful Adversaries</h1>

-Much is said about digital security.
-As an investigative journalist and/or OSINT investigator, the need for vigilance is constant, given the increasing complexity of threats and ever-evolving risks.
+<H3>Much is said about digital security.
+As an investigative journalist and/or OSINT investigator, the need for vigilance is constant, given the increasing complexity of threats and ever-evolving risks.</H3>

-In this article, drawn from my cybersecurity experience, I will guide you through a step-by-step process in constructing a dedicated machine for advanced investigations.
+In this repository, drawn from my cybersecurity experience, I will guide you through a step-by-step process in constructing a dedicated machine for advanced investigations.

 I will address a range of potential issues that may arise during an investigation.
 I emphasize that, in the realm of protection in the digital world, it is imperative to understand whom we aim to safeguard ourselves from.
 Unfortunately, this in-depth discussion does not fit within this text, which already has a substantial focus.
 Fortunately, a few weeks ago, I crafted a specific article on how to protect oneself and, primarily, understand who our adversary is.
 The link to identify the adversary and assess the threat level is available here.